bionanoimaging/Scalable-Angular-Spectrum-Method-SAS/README.md

 to run the Python notebook.

 # Implementations
-There is an efficient implementation of the Angular Spectrum method and the Scalable Angular Spectrum method in [WaveOpticsPropagation.jl](https://github.com/JuliaPhysics/WaveOpticsPropagation.jl/)
+There is an efficient implementation of the Angular Spectrum method and the Scalable Angular Spectrum method in [WaveOpticsPropagation.jl](https://github.com/JuliaPhysics/WaveOpticsPropagation.jl/).
+There is one JAX implementation in [chromatix](https://github.com/chromatix-team/chromatix).

 # Bugs, Issues